placeholder

 Gifting to charity and reducing your Inheritance tax bill?
 It’s a win-win!

 As a result, organisations are being forced to think differently about how they raise money in the current climate.
-Some are placing a greater emphasis on “legacy fundraising” i.e. when someone designates part of their estate to a chosen charity.
+Some are placing a greater emphasis on “legacy fundraising” i.e. when someone designates part of their estate to a chosen charity in their will.
 Nevertheless, this method of fundraising could face future challenges.
-The Times recently reported that Rishi Sunak is mulling over plans to scrap inheritance tax at the next election.
-This would mean that charitable tax incentives would no longer exist, which could have an impact on the number of people who leave assets to charity on death.

 Arrange your free initial consultation

-How can I save Inheritance Tax by giving to charity?
+How can I reduce Inheritance tax by giving to charity?

-Gifts to registered charities are exempt from inheritance tax.
+Currently, gifts to registered charities are exempt from inheritance tax (IHT).
 This can either be done through donating during your lifetime, or on death through your will.

 Case Study 1 Example: